eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 - **Enabled**--activates the service when set to true
 - **Container Engine Host URL**--provides a string that tells the service where to find the container engine (best left to the default value).
+- **Allowlist Enforcement Enabled**--activates the container enforcement of the service, which let only the allowed containers to run
+- **Container Image Allowlist Content**--the comma-separated list of conainer's digests allowed to be run

 ![Container Orchestration Provider](./images/container-orchestration-provider.png)